Best LED Projectors

 Light Emitting Diode (LED) projectors are long-living, maintenance-free projectors that you can use to project movies, video games, and much more.
 Seen as a great alternative to LCD and DLP projectors, LED projectors are great for home theaters - especially in certain areas.

 Most LED projectors are very small and portable with a small amount of lumens.
 While LED technology is still on the rise, if you’re looking for a projector that you can carry around in your pocket (called Pico projectors) or a short throw projector, then you’re going to enjoy most LED projectors.
-If you’re interested in bigger home theater projectors with more lumens that can cast great pictures in small rooms, look no further than here (Interlink to Best Short Throw Projectors).
+If you’re interested in bigger home theater projectors with more lumens that can cast great pictures in small rooms, read our best home theater projector guide.

 Now that you guys know this, let’s get into the list: